 The School of Business enrolls students throughout the year and has students completing degree requirements at various points during the year.
-Students may commence in the academic year in which they complete their degree requirements if all degree requirements are completed by August 31 of the same year.
+Students may commence in the academic year in which they complete their degree requirements if all degree requirements are completed by February 1.
 An application to participate in commencement must be completed and postmarked by the current year's deadline.